11 Google Data Studio Alternatives For Reporting Dashboards

 Pricing

 AgencyAnalytics offers 3 pricing tiers: Freelancer, Agency, and Enterprise.
-The ‘Freelancer’ plan starts at $8.33 per month (billed annually) or $10 per month (billed monthly), giving you access to over 60 integrations.
+The Freelancer plan starts at $12/month/client campaign (billed annually) or $10/month/client campaign (billed monthly), giving you access to over 60 integrations.
 See the full pricing here.

 8. NinjaCat